anikpram/Deep-SLR/README.md

 The testing dataset is uploaded as tst_img.npy which consists of a slice from another subject unseen by the network.

 Description of the python scripts are:
 1. trn_HDSLR.py : It is the training code.
-The number of iterations (K) of the data consistency and Dw block is set here.
+The H-DSLR model is trained on the 360 12-channel brain slices described above.
-2. tst_HDSLR.py : Code for testing the trained model on test dataset.
+2. tst_HDSLR.py : It is the code for testing a pre-trained model on the test dataset uploaded as tst_img.npy.
+The pre-trained model is inside the directory 'savedModels'.
-3. auxiliaryFunctions.py : Training and testing dataset preparation functions defined in this script.
+3. auxiliaryFunctions.py : The training and testing dataset preparation related functions are defined in this script.
 4. HDSLR.py : Defines the H-DSLR network architecture to be trained.